RealVNF/distributed-drl-coordination/README.md

 ```

-Based on these inputs and after installation, a correct installation of the DRL agent can be checked as follows:
+Based on these inputs and after installation, a correct installation of the DRL agent can be checked as follows (ignore `tensorflow` warnings):

 ```
 $ spr-rl --help